AndresBz-Dev/AndresBz-Dev/README.md

 ## I'm Andres, frontend web developer 💻

+# About me

-- I'm currently learning React JS and improving my knowledges with javascript, but also I code in another languages like python and C#.
+I'm currently learning React JS and improving my knowledges with javascript, but also I code in another languages like python and C#.

-- I make 3D Low Poly models.

-- I play tetris.
+I am a Linux enthusiast, currently using Ubuntu 20.04 but maybe in the future I wanna try another distros like Arch Linux.

+Currently I'm making a lot of projects with only practical purpouses, only to learn new knowledges and improve them.
 <hr />

 ### Languages/Tools 🔧

+I use a lot of tools and code in various programming languages, but the most important to me are this:

 - Javascript
 - HTML & CSS